 The downtown container park is a unique and interesting location in Las Vegas. far different from any regular mall that you would find in any other location in the United States.
 This once derelict square block has now been lined with multiple containers rising to over three stories containing an array of different restaurant bars and oddity shops.

-Like the stores are also a large selection of autism and independent food stores.
+The stores also have a large selection of independent food stores.
 These are all fun and cheap restaurants.
 With a huge amount of selection and a great choice for a quick bite to eat.

 You will also find launch sculptures and artworks from various independent artists, all with a modern and kind of hippie vibe to them, such as the giant flaming praying mantis.
 A large children’s play area, along with free outdoor entertainment throughout the months, makes the downtown container park and must-visit area when visiting Las Vegas, especially the Downtown Area.